Horseshoe Bend, Texas

 Horseshoe Bend is a census-designated place in Parker County, Texas, United States.
 This was a new CDP for the 2010 census with a population of 789.

 Geography

 Horseshoe Bend is located approximately 12 miles south of Weatherford in southern Parker County.
 The community sits in a horseshoe-shaped bend along the Brazos River.
 It is part of the Dallas–Fort Worth metroplex.

 According to the United States Census Bureau, the CDP has a total area of 1.73 sqmi, of which 1.65 sqmi is land and 0.08 sqmi is water.

 Demographics

+Horseshoe Bend first appeared as a census designated place in the 2010 U.S. census.

+2020 census

-At the 2010 United States Census there were 789 people, 343 households, and 202 families residing in the CDP.
+At the 2010 United States census there were 789 people, 343 households, and 202 families residing in the CDP.
 The racial makeup of the CDP was 93.2% White (86.8% Non-Hispanic White), 1.1% Native American, 0.5% African American, 0.4% Asian, 2.9% from other races, and 1.9% from two or more races.
 Hispanic or Latino of any race were 9.4% of the population.